When a publisher's revenue slides for weeks and the ad network can't say why, the cause is usually not in the ad stack at all.

-The reason the ad network can't find the problem is because the problem isn't in the ad stack.
+That's the tell.
+When adjusting the ad stack changes nothing, the problem probably isn't in the ad stack.

 What happened

-A large news publisher—one of the most important properties in their market—came to me with exactly this.
-Steady revenue decline, no obvious cause, and their ad tech partners had no answers.
+A large news publisher, one of the most important properties in their market, came to me with exactly this: a steady revenue decline, no obvious cause, and ad tech partners who had no answers.

 We went through the full programmatic setup.
 Every script, every header bidding partner, every network configuration, timeout value, floor price, and First Look setting.
 Nothing had changed.
 Everything was configured correctly.